s3ansh33p/TidyHQ-Node/README.md

 ```

 ### Overriding default token
-You can ovveride the default token by passing in an `access_token` in the options object on any request.
+You can override the default token by passing in an `access_token` in the options object on any request.
 ```js
 const contact = await thq.V2.Contacts.getContact('me', { access_token: '<token>'});
 console.log(contact)